avinash28196/SpringBatch-LoadingCSVFileToH2Database/README.md

   Registering the url /h2-console/ to servlet.

 # Spring Batch

  JobBuilderFactory(JobRepository jobRepository)  Convenient factory for a JobBuilder which sets the JobRepository automatically
-	1. JobBuilder get(java.lang.String name) Creates a job builder and initializes its job repository. name - the name of the job
+	1. JobBuilder get(java.lang.String name) Creates a job builder and initialises its job repository. name - the name of the job
 	2. Increment the run.id parameter (starting with 1).
 	3.  start(Step step) Create a new job builder that will execute a step or sequence of steps. step - a step to execute